sankalp1999/code_qa/README.md

 # Code Search and Query

 This project is a code search and query system that allows you to index and search through a codebase using natural language queries.
-It supports multiple programming languages and provides a web interface for easy interaction.
+It supports python, rust, javascript and java.
+It provides a minimal ui for easy interaction.

+(Currently spaghetti code but it works)

 ## Features